GiuseppeEliano/Advanced-Network-Packet-Analyzer/README.md

 ## :trident: FAQ

 **I'm getting "Idle" value at Process list**<br>
-This happens when your process is not available anymore and the program still showing yet, but the next refresh will remove it.
+This happens when your process is not available anymore and the program still showing yet, just refresh to update.

-**There's any Android version?**<br>
+**Is there any Android version?**<br>
 We have plans to build up a Android version as soon as possible.

 **Why haven't auto refreshs?**<br>